-At the time of writing, the UK government is engaged in one of its periodic reviews of the BBC's Royal Charter and the licence fee.
+At the time of writing the UK Government is engaged in one of its periodic reviews of the BBC's Royal Charter and the licence fee.
 At such a time, the debate becomes polarised, fractious and more than usually other-worldly and emotional.
-Nonetheless, the PSB concept has retained its political support from successive governments, and recent commentators and even the government's Green Paper (DCMS 2015: 14) on the renewal of the BBC's Royal Charter perpetuate myths about the rationale and reality of PSB.
-As a result, the UK's terrestrial TV broadcast system continues to promote PSB.
+Nonetheless the PSB concept has retained its political support from successive governments, and recent commentators and even the UK Government's Green Paper (2015, p.
+14) on the renewal of the BBC's Royal Charter perpetuate myths about the rationale and reality of PSB.
+As a result the UK's terrestrial TV broadcast system continues to promote PSB.
 This is despite the economic case for PSB being weak, and weakening, due in particular to technological change.
-Nonetheless, the UK Government, even before its consultations have begun (DCMS 2015: 14), has concluded that: 'Despite technological change, there is still a strong rationale for the BBC continuing to exist in the twenty-first century.'
-What this 'strong rationale' is is not identified.
+Nonetheless the UK government, even before its consultations have begun (Green Paper, 2015, p.
+14), has concluded that: "Despite technological change, there is still a strong rationale for the BBC continuing to exist in the twenty-first century".
+What this "strong rationale" is; is not identified.

-The other purpose of this chapter is to draw attention to the unique position of the IEA in fostering the economic analysis of broadcasting.
+The purpose of this chapter is to draw attention to the unique position of the IEA in fostering the economic analysis of broadcasting.
 In the UK and Europe, economists ignored the subject until the late 1990s.
 The notable, and eventually influential, exception has been IEA authors.
-The IEA was the first to publish papers on the economics of broadcasting and specifically to espouse the market approach to radio and TV broadcasting (Altman et al. 1962; Roberts 1965; Caine 1968) and cable TV (Veljanovski and Bishop 1983).
-IEA authors and supporters - notably, the late Sir Alan Peacock and Samuel Brittan, with, among others, the author of this chapter, an adviser to the Peacock Committee - have played a prominent part in fostering an economic approach, initially through the Peacock Committee report (1986) and in subsequent writings for the IEA, and in academic and popular publications (Veljanovski 1987a,b, 1990a,b, 2000).
+The IEA was the first to publish papers on the economics of broadcasting and specifically to espouse the a market approach to radio and TV broadcasting (Altman et al, 1962; Roberts, 1965; Caine, 1968) and cable TV (Veljanovski & Bishop, 1983).
+IEA authors and supporters played a prominent part in fostering an economic approach initially through the Peacock Committee Report (1988) - notably the late Sir Alan Peacock and Samuel Brittan with, among others the author of this chapter, an adviser to the Peacock Committee, and in subsequent writings for the IEA and academic and in popular publications (Veljanovski 1987 a&b, 1989a, 1990a&b, 2000) articles cited in references).